timotejroiko/tiny-discord/docs/InteractionServer.md

 const server = new InteractionServer({
   key: "deuuuuuuuuuuuuu",
-  path: "/interactions"
+  path: "/interactions",
   server: listener
 });

 server.on("interaction", interaction => {
-  someLongAsyncFunction().then(something => {
+  someLongAsyncFunction(interaction).then(something => {
-      // once the job is done, use the rest api to send a followup message with interaction.token });
+      // once the job is done, use the rest api to send a followup message using interaction.token });
   return { type: 5 }; // respond with a deferred type immediately
 });